 Waze offers similar functionality, but with a few extra features.
 Waze users update your map with details about police activity, construction, and other traffic considerations in real time.
 You can even add your own observations to the map to help out other drivers.
 All this info is great, but it can be distracting when you’re trying to drive and chat up your riders at the same time.
 I like to use Waze when I’m doing personal driving or making deliveries, but when I’ve got passengers in the car, I find the extra features are a bit too much.

 Mileage tracking is the second most-important app for Uber drivers and lyft drivers to have on-hand.
 Sure, you could tally your miles manually in a notebook after every shift – but this is time-consuming and personally, I often forget to do it.
 A mileage tracking app like the Stride Tax app saves time – and serious money at tax time.
 You can deduct $0.54 from your taxable income for every mile you drive, which could add up to $100 or more in deductions for a single days’ work.
 Mileage logs also help you keep tabs on your profit margins and expenses, a critical component of any business.

 Some drivers like Sherpashare, but there are a whole host of other options these days.

 The past few months have seen a host of new mileage tracking apps.
-Stride Drive (iOS only for now but coming soon to Android) is a cool (and free!) new option.
+Stride Drive (iOS and Android) is a cool (and free!) new option.
 It offers an automatic system that detects when you’re driving, so you can be sure to log every mile.
-It’s already out on iOS – If you’ve tried it, let us know what you think!

 Hurdlr is another currently free mileage tracking option.
 It allows for more control over tracking, so it won’t use up so much battery when you’re not driving.